- The XM $30 no-deposit bonus is the best beginner-safe starter — real money, zero personal deposit, fully regulated

 For broader options: Best Forex bonuses ranked 2026.

-Start risk-free with a real bonus: Open a free XM account for the regulated $30 no-deposit bonus — real money trading, zero personal deposit, full MT4/MT5 access, and human support in your language.
+Start with a documented bonus: Open a free XM account for the $30 no-deposit bonus if eligible — live market trading with bonus credit, no initial deposit, full MT4/MT5 access, and human support in your language.

 Risk Warning: CFDs and Forex are leveraged products that carry a high risk of losing money rapidly.
 Between 70–85% of retail accounts lose money trading leveraged products.
 A bonus reduces the cost of starting; it does not change the difficulty of profitable trading.
 Use bonus credit for learning, not as a profit shortcut.